-The Annual Meeting of The Friends of the Wild Flower Garden was held in the Garden, on Saturday May 17th, 1980, in the Martha Crone Shelter, 34 persons attending on a lovely spring day, including Mary Maguire Lerman and Mike Ryan from the Park Board.
+The Annual Meeting of the Friends of the Wild Flower Garden was held on a lovely spring day, in the Garden, on Saturday May 17th, 1980, in the Martha Crone Shelter, 34 persons attending, including Mary Maguire Lerman and Mike Ryan from the Park Board.

 Below: Grouping of Bloodroots (Sanguinaria canadensis) in the Woodland Garden.
 Photo G D Bebeau

 There were 14 recipients of study grants, 5 to college students at $200 each and 9 to high school students - 1 at $100 and 8 at $50.
 Dr. Norman L. Busse of the Minneapolis Public Schools, who was also in attendance at the meeting thanked the Friends and invited them to visit Dowling School to see what the students were creating.
 Their names are in the spring newsletter.
 The Friends had established two study grant programs in 1978: One would be to establish scholarships for a few high school students to pursue the natural sciences.
 The second was to make tuition grants for grade school teachers in the Minneapolis Public School system to take a Nature Study course or an Audubon camp in the summer.

 Twenty volunteers were on the list to be shelter volunteers.
 The Friends assets totaled $6,704.